raluvy95/jolly/readme.md

 `screen -r <session>`.<br> To kill an unresponsive session, press _[Ctrl+A] + K_<br> Example `screen -r jolly`

+# Custom folder

+You may notice that there's custom folder.
+But what it is used for?<br> This is used for additional tasks coming for config.ts such as making custom variables to be used.
+I am not sure if it's for injecting new feature into Jolly, but that would be cool. **Anyway, this is optional.**

 # Advantages of Jolly over Maffin

 - Jolly is rewritten in TypeScript which takes fixing runtime errors more seriously.
 So no more unexpected crash and no more random TypeErrors
 - No more insane breaking changes from Discord API library
 - Has its own command handler, embed, utils and more
+- No more config.json.
+Use config.ts for more features such as variables, loop and typing.
 - With Deno, there's no node_modules folder either.

 # License